Norman Bruhn: Move to Sydney

 In September 1926, after a charge of shooting and wounding was laid against Bruhn in Melbourne, he breached his bail conditions and relocated to Sydney, taking his wife and young sons with him.
 The family travelled by coastal vessel to Sydney; Irene Bruhn later claimed they had sold their home in Melbourne, arriving in Sydney "with about £120 in our possession".
 The Victorian Police issued a warrant for Bruhn's arrest, though the case against him did not proceed.
 When the man he was alleged to have wounded in Melbourne refused "to be a party to any prosecution", the charge was withdrawn.
 In Sydney the Bruhn family rented a house in Park-road, Paddington; Bruhn joined the Wharf Labourers’ Union and began work on the wharves.

-During the 1920s the urban character of Sydney underwent profound change, transforming from a compact city into an expansive metropolis with decaying inner suburbs surrounded by an affluent suburban sprawl.
+During the 1920s the urban character of Sydney underwent profound change, as it was transformed from a compact city into an expansive metropolis with decaying inner suburbs surrounded by an affluent suburban sprawl.
 The vice economy that developed in the inner-city slums and waterfront district was a reaction to successive conservative legislation in the decades following Federation, directed at imposing standards of personal behaviour.
 The New South Wales government had passed laws that sought to implement constraints on gambling, prostitution, and the sale of alcohol and narcotics.
 By the 1920s organised criminal syndicates began to emerge.
 Sly-grog establishments and SP bookmaking had a wide reach within the city, but prostitution and cocaine-trafficking was primarily restricted to inner suburbs such as Darlinghurst and Kings Cross.